Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 What I'm building at XolvedAI is the operational layer for professionals who can't afford to staff a compliance department but can't afford to be wrong either.
 The fair housing reference is the first proof point in housing.
 There are versions of this for every regulated profession — and that's exactly the work happening behind the platform right now.

 I think of it as cerrando brechas — closing gaps.
-The reason I know exactly where the brokerage workflow breaks down is because I sat behind every role, beginning at the front desk, and ending at Director of Operations.
+The reason I know exactly where the brokerage workflow breaks down is because I sat behind every role, beginning at the front desk, and ending as a licensed Director of Operations.
 The reason I know what an under-resourced compliance team needs is because I was the under-resourced compliance team.
 The platform is built around the gaps — not in spite of them.

 What you can do with this